-In spite of the many challenges we and our partners face in the Transylvanian Alps, we have accomplished much and are planning to accomplish much more.
+In spite of the many challenges we and our partners face in Daia and the surrounding villages of the Transylvanian Alps, we have accomplished much and are planning to accomplish much more.
 Please browse through our accomplishments below:

 - Historic, Social, and Agricultural Resources Survey of Daia This includes: archival research on the village of Daia; identification and classification of the village’s historic, cultural, and agricultural resources; demographic research on the historic and current residents of Daia; mapping of all cultural assets; and photographic documentation of every traditional house in Daia and other villages in Saxon Transylvania.

 - All of these will serve as important tools for local officials, who will now be able to track unauthorized changes or demolitions to historical sites and conduct historical research.
 It will also enable them to make repairs based on the extant visual record.

 - Heritage Management Plan for Daia This includes: a site management vision; documentation surrounding the history and significant features of Daia; surveys of existing conditions for cultural and ecological resources; recommendations for future management; a planning and zoning guide; design guidelines for the repair and/or construction of buildings.

 - Nomination to the tentative UNESCO World Heritage list.
 In June 2016, the project director submitted an application to the Romanian Ministry for Culture to add Daia to the Romanian temptative list of UNESCO.
 The commission will analyze the documentation in 2016 and early 2017 and come to a conclusion then.